Every abstract is visible to everyone, in order to encourage discussion.

 in detail, and show you how to get started with WebAssembly through

-Workshop - Suggested by Erlend Oftedal, about 1 month ago.
+Workshop - Suggested by Erlend Oftedal, 4 months ago.

-Workshop - Suggested by Tim Berglund, about 1 month ago.
+Workshop - Suggested by Tim Berglund, 4 months ago.

 Apache Kafka is a de facto standard streaming data processing platform, being widely deployed as a messaging system, and having a robust data integration framework (Kafka Connect) and stream processing API (Kafka Streams) to meet the needs that common attend real-time message processing.
 But there’s more!